Our staff works closely with family members and legal guardians

 - Experience barriers to employment

-Employment Planning Services—A service designed to help an individual learn about employment opportunities and explore some of those jobs through situational assessments such as job tryouts, paid work trials, and volunteer experiences.
+Employment Planning Services (EPS)—A service designed to help an individual learn about employment opportunities and explore some of those jobs through situational assessments such as job tryouts, paid work trials, and volunteer experiences.

 Employee Development Services (EDS) — Individualized services that assist persons to develop or re-establish skills, attitudes, work behavior and more in order to achieve positive employment outcomes.